rgrannell1/gecko/README.md

 ![Gecko Example](./example.png)

 Gecko displays a line of text, with colours.
-Use it where you would normally use echo
+Use it where you would normally use `echo`.

 ## Usage